Insurance and Fees

 Can I cancel my appointment?

-Neighborhood Naturopathic requires 24 hours’ notice for appointment cancellations or rescheduling.
-Missed appointments and appointments cancelled less than 24 hours in advance may be subject to a $75 cancellation fee.
-Adequate notice allows us to maximize our time with our patients.
+Neighborhood Naturopathic and Primary Care requires 24 hours’ notice for appointment cancellations or rescheduling.
+Missed appointments and appointments cancelled less than 24 hours in advance are subject to a $75 cancellation fee.
 If you are ill or otherwise unable to make it into the office, please call ahead so that we can get your appointment re-booked as a telemedicine visit free of charge.

 Who do I contact if I have questions about my billing?